Adversarial Federated Consensus Learning for Surface Defect Classification Under Data Heterogeneity in IIoT: Introduction

-The main contributions of this paper are as follows: \begin{itemize} \item[1)] We propose AFedCL, a new PFL method designed to tackle the challenge of data heterogeneity across different clients in SDC within IIoT environments.
+The main contributions of this paper are as follows: \begin{itemize} \item[1)] We propose AFedCL, a new PFL method designed to tackle the challenge of data heterogeneity across different clients in SDC.
 To the best of our knowledge, this marks the first effort to employ FL in overcoming data scarcity and privacy concerns in SDC. \end{itemize} \begin{itemize} \item[2)] We develop a dynamic consensus construction strategy to mitigate the performance degradation caused by data heterogeneity.
 By utilizing adversarial training and leveraging the global model as a bridge, this strategy aligns client data distributions and alleviates global knowledge forgetting during local training. \end{itemize} \begin{itemize} \item[3)] We extend the dynamic consensus construction strategy with a consensus-aware aggregation mechanism.
 It assigns aggregating weights based on each client's global knowledge learning efficacy, measured by discrimination loss, enhancing the global model's generalization ability. \end{itemize} \begin{itemize} \item[4)] We design an adaptive feature fusion module to further improve the efficiency of global knowledge utilization.
-This module tunes a fusion weight combining global and local features for each client, tailored to their unique levels of global knowledge acquisition, thereby achieving the optimal balance between global and local features. \end{itemize}
+This module tunes a fusion weight combining global and local features for each client, thereby achieving the optimal balance between global and local features. \end{itemize}

-The proposed method achieves excellent results in extensive experiments on three strip steel SDC datasets.
+The proposed method achieves superior results in extensive experiments on three strip steel SDC datasets.
 Compared with state-of-the-art methods like FedALA \cite{zhang2023fedala}, the proposed AFedCL method increases accuracy by up to 5.67\%.
 The rest of this paper is organized as follows.
 The related work is introduced in Section \MakeUppercase{\romannumeral 2}, and the FL problem in SDC is formulated in Section \MakeUppercase{\romannumeral 3}.
 Section \MakeUppercase{\romannumeral 4} presents the proposed method in detail.
 Numerical experiments are conducted in Section \MakeUppercase{\romannumeral 5} to verify the effectiveness of the proposed AFedCL framework, and Section \MakeUppercase{\romannumeral 6} concludes this paper.